Avero House: British and Second Spanish periods

+Modern use and restoration

 The Greek Orthodox Archdiocese of North and South America purchased the building in 1966 and restored the house to its 1730s appearance.
 Today the house is open to the public as the St. Photios Greek Orthodox National Shrine, dedicated to the first colony of Greek people who came to America in 1768.
 The Shrine includes the St. Photios Chapel which features Byzantine iconography, the relics of 18 saints of the Early Church, and a museum with a permanent exhibit about the life of early Greek settlers as well as temporary exhibits that are changed out annually.

 The Avero House was added to the U.S. National Register of Historic Places on June 13, 1972.